 To convert money during your trip look for signs on the roadside stacked with different numbers.
 These are exchange rates and are posted outside money changers, which you will find just about anywhere there are tourists.
 If you’re staying at a hotel, ask the front desk and they may also be able to convert for you as well.
 Note that smaller bills tend to fetch a lower exchange rate than higher bills, and that money changers and banks are not likely to accept bills with tears in them.

 If you’re traveling for business be sure to collect receipts.
 If you already have automated invoicing simply take photos of your receipts and upload them with your phone.
-Use the Fancy Units App to convert currency quickly and write the amounts onto your receipts before upload.
+Use Fancy Units or something like Vert to convert currency quickly—though with AND CO you won’t need to write conversions on your receipts before uploading them.

 Once you’re a reasonable distance from the airport you can more comfortably use apps to hail rides.
 Carry-on travelers can use the GO-JEK app to order up a GO-RIDE and move between destination for less than half the price of an Uber.